Jeffcw96/blog/content/post/video-streaming-app/index.md

 +++
 author = "Jeff Chang"
-title= "Video Streaming"
-date= "2021-05-28"
-description= "Last article, we have gone through how to how to read and write the file into a stream.
-In this article, we are going to build a simple video streaming app." tags = [
+title= "Video Streaming with Node Js" date= "2021-05-29" description= "Last article, we have gone through how to how to read and write the file into a stream.
+In this article, we are going to build a simple video streaming app with Node Js" tags = [
     "nodejs", "javascript"
 ]
 categories = [
 	"NodeJs", "Javascript"
 ]
+image = "cover.jpg"
 +++
 If you not sure how stream and buffer works.
 Make sure you checkout my [previous article](/p/stream-buffer) which talks about various methods from stream. <br/>
 Stream a video can help us speed up the waiting process which will naturally improves the user experience as well<br/>